-The patient also reported a reduction in pain levels rating the low back discomfort as a4 on a scale of 10 with 10 being the worst and the pain was noted as beingintermittent 25 to 50% of the time.
+Mechanical Spine Pain: The patient also reported a reduction in pain levels rating the low back discomfort as a4 on a scale of 10, with 10 being the worst, and the pain was noted as being intermittent 25 to 50% of the time.
 Decreased muscle spasm in the lumbar paraspinal muscles was noted as well as better symmetry and tonicity.
-The patient reported the ability of getting a better night sleep and waking up in the morning with less rigidity and achiness.
-He stated he was able to perform his work duties and activities of daily living with less flare-ups and exacerbations occurring only 1-2 times a month.
+The patient reported the ability to get a better night’s sleep and wake up in the morning with less rigidity and achiness.
+He stated he was able to perform his work duties and activities of daily living with fewer flare-ups and exacerbations occurring only 1-2 times a month.
 The core training exercises we worked on have helped stabilize the patient’s spine and protected it from reinjuring the already injured tissues.

-Chiropractic care has been shown to be both safe and effective in treating patients with disc herniation and accompanying radicular symptoms1-4.
+Chiropractic care is safe and effective in treating patients with mechanical spine pain, disc herniation, and accompanying radicular symptoms1-4.
 Spinal chiropractic adjustive therapy has been proven to modulate pain6.
 This patient presented with chronic low back pain sequela to an injury that occurred over 13 years ago.
-The patient had prior success in reduction of pain when he was treating with chiropractic in the past then discontinued treatment.
-The patient has been treating with pain management intervention since the injury occurred and it has helped him reduce his pain but has done minimal for him from a functional and mechanical standpoint.
+The patient had prior success in the reduction of pain when he was treated with chiropractic in the past, then discontinued treatment.
+The patient has been treated with pain management intervention since the injury occurred, and it has helped him reduce his pain but has done minimal for him from a functional and mechanical standpoint.
 The history and exam indicated the presence of 2 herniated discs in the lumbar spine.
-Lumbar MRI’s were ordered prior to being evaluated and the images were viewed to establish an accurate diagnosis, prognosis, and treatment plan.
-Long term chiropractic treatment has been utilized successfully in this case study to reduce pain levels and restore the patient’s functional capacity of performing activities of daily living and work duties with less flare ups and exacerbations of low back pain.
+Lumbar MRIs were ordered prior to being evaluated, and the images were viewed to establish an accurate diagnosis, prognosis, and treatment plan.
+Long-term chiropractic treatment has been utilized successfully in this case study to reduce pain levels and restore the patient’s functional capacity to perform activities of daily living and work duties with fewer flare-ups and exacerbations of low back pain.

 Competing Interests: There are no competing interests in the writing of this case report.